DrZhivago1/DocWorld/README.md

 	IF "DDA Security and More" AND "Fences and No Floors"/"Fences and Floors" are installed:
 		Remove fence research and move fences to Fences tab.

+	IF "Dubs Hygiene" is installed:
+		Moves "CeilingFanS" to Hygiene designation category.

 	IF "Dubs Hygiene" AND "RF Fertile Fields" are installed:
 		The composter is usable and produces RF Fertile Field compost.
 May cause minor issues with ongoing saves.
 		Returns previously removed JobDef "LoadComposter" and "UnloadComposter".